No matter what you think of Yahoo! it’s been around a long time.

 Founded in 1995, the site remains one of the most popular destinations on the web.

-Clearly the company’s writers and editors have a ton of experience creating webpages, blogs, e-mail and user interfaces.
+The company’s writers and editors obviously have a ton of experience creating webpages, blogs, e-mail, and user interfaces.

 Now this knowledge has been gathered together in The Yahoo!
 Style Guide: The Ultimate Sourcebook for Writing, Editing, and Creating Content for the Digital World.